jlegatheaux/RC2020-assignments/assignment-3/README.md

 ***

-## Initial backgorund
+>## Backgorund
-### Reference for programming with TCP Sockets in Java
+>### Reference for programming with TCP Sockets in Java

-You can find a **tutorial on programming with Sockets in Java Language" in https://docs.oracle.com/javase/tutorial/networking/sockets/
+>You can find a **tutorial on programming with Sockets in Java Language" in https://docs.oracle.com/javase/tutorial/networking/sockets/
-Reember that for the work assignmemt you will be particularly focused on the develpment of clients using TCP sockets (supporting HTTP Requests/Responses) because the HTTP servers to be used are provided in advance.
+>Reember that for the work assignmemt you will be particularly focused on the develpment of clients using TCP sockets (supporting HTTP Requests/Responses) because the HTTP servers >to be used are provided in advance.
-You also have a convenient explanation in the text book of the course: https://legatheaux.eu/book/cnfbook-pub.pdf, see chapter 5, section 5.3.
+>You also have a convenient explanation in the text book of the course: https://legatheaux.eu/book/cnfbook-pub.pdf, see chapter 5, section 5.3.
-Complementarily you have these examples for your preliminary tests: **echo-client.java** and **echo-sever.java**:  a very simple client/server application implementing an ECHO protocol.
+>Complementarily you have these examples for your preliminary tests: **echo-client.java** and **echo-sever.java**:  a very simple client/server application implementing an ECHO >protocol.

-### Reference for programming with HTTP using TCP Sockets
+>### Reference for programming with HTTP using TCP Sockets
-As you know, HTTP is supported by the TCP transport protocol, and it operates in two basic variants (HTTP/1.0 - implementaing HTTP Request/Response with non-persistet connections, and hTTP/1.1: using persistent connections).
-Clients that interact with HTTP servers must send correct HTTP requests (with the proper HEADERS), sent as formatted requests sent in the TCP connection previous estabished with the server.
-Clients must be able to receive HTTP responses, processing them according to the HTTP protocol (interpreting the HEADERS and CONTENTS in the RESPONSE).
+>As you know, HTTP is supported by the TCP transport protocol, and it operates in two basic variants (HTTP/1.0 - implementaing HTTP Request/Response with non-persistet >connections, and hTTP/1.1: using persistent connections).
+Clients that interact with HTTP servers must send correct HTTP requests (with the proper HEADERS), sent as formatted >requests sent in the TCP connection previous estabished with the server.
+Clients must be able to receive HTTP responses, processing them according to the HTTP protocol >(interpreting the HEADERS and CONTENTS in the RESPONSE).

-For the operation of the HTTP protocol you must consider the explanation in the theoretical classes.
-You can also study the HTTP protocol in the course textbook: https://legatheaux.eu/book/cnfbook-pub.pdf, see chpter 12.
+>For the operation of the HTTP protocol you must consider the explanation in the theoretical classes.
+You can also study the HTTP protocol in the course textbook: >https://legatheaux.eu/book/cnfbook-pub.pdf, see chpter 12.
 Pay a particular attention to HTTP requests/responses using RANGE REQUESTS.

 ***